Koppal district: Demographics

-Hindus make up 87.63% of the population while Muslims are 11.64%.

-The main language is Kannada, spoken by 84.09% of the population.
-The second most-populous language is Urdu, spoken by 7.34%, mainly in urban areas.
-Telugu speakers are 4.17% while Lambadi and Hindi are spoken by 1.64% and 1.44% of the population respectively.
+At the time of the 2011 census, 84.09% of the population spoke Kannada, 7.34% Urdu, 4.17% Telugu, 1.64% Lambadi and 1.44% Hindi as their first language.

 Tourist attractions

 Most notable of the many buildings dating from this period is the Mahadeva Temple at Itagi in the Yelabarga taluk.

 The Mahadeva Temple

 The Mahadeva temple at Itagi dedicated to Shiva is among the larger temples built by the Western Chalukyas and perhaps the most famous.
 Inscriptions hail it as the 'Emperor among temples'.
 Here, the main temple, the sanctum of which has a linga, is surrounded by thirteen minor shrines, each with its own linga.
 The temple has two other shrines, dedicated to Murthinarayana and Chandraleshwari, parents of Mahadeva, the Chalukya commander who consecrated the temple in 1112 CE.

 Soapstone is found in abundance in the regions of Haveri, Savanur, Byadgi, Motebennur and Hangal.
 The great archaic sandstone building blocks used by the Badami Chalukyas were superseded with smaller blocks of soapstone and with smaller masonry.

 The first temple to be built from this material was the Amrtesvara Temple in Annigeri in the Dharwad district in 1050 CE.
 This building was to be the prototype for later, more articulated structures such as the Mahadeva Temple at Itagi.

 The 11th-century temple-building boom continued in the 12th century with the addition of new features.
 The Mahadeva Temple at Itagi and the Siddhesvara Temple in Haveri are standard constructions incorporating these developments.
 Based on the general plan of the Amrtesvara Temple at Annigeri, the Mahadeva Temple was built in 1112 CE and has the same architectural components as its predecessor.
 There are however differences in their articulation; the sala roof (roof under the finial of the superstructure) and the miniature towers on pilasters are chiseled instead of moulded.

 The difference between the two temples, built fifty years apart, is the more rigid modelling and decoration found in many components of the Mahadeva Temple.
 The voluptuous carvings of the 11th century were replaced with a more severe chiselling.